anuket-project/anuket-specifications/doc/ref_impl/cntt-ri/chapters/chapter07.md

 | opnfv/functest-vnf:hunter               | heat_ims                   | Success            |
 | opnfv/functest-vnf:hunter               | vyos_vrouter               | Success            |
 | opnfv/functest-vnf:hunter               | juju_epc                   | Success            |

+Description of the Functest suite and what is selected for validation testing.
+Need to document the line between "validation of install" and "reference certification."
+It has been stated that these might be one and the same, however deployment validation could be a simple smoke test prior to starting a full run.

 <a name="7.8"></a>